Pulse logo

 KNEC takes action after teachers disrupt KCSE exam marking

-The Kenya National Examinations Council (KNEC) has taken swift action in response to the strike by some teachers marking the Kenya Certificate of Secondary Education (KCSE) papers.
+The Kenya National Examinations Council (KNEC) has replaced the chief examiner at Francis Mang'u Girls High School response to the strike by some teachers grading the Kenya Certificate of Secondary Education (KCSE) papers.

 The examiners, who were stationed at St. Francis Mang'u Girls High School downed their tools on Monday, January 9.